StevensDeptECE/CPE390/README.md

 to extra time, but even if it is stressful, I am entitled to ask you to take the first test in regular time provided I give you the opportunity to retest with have extra time.

-If you have any questions about the legality, please contact Phillip Gehman, the Director of Disability Services Coordinator at Stevens Institute of Technology at pgehman@stevens.edu or by phone (201) 216-3748.

 ## INCLUSIVITY
 ### Name and Pronoun Usage